hepcat72/FileTools/README.md

 Here's a few quick notes about some of the tools:

 **grep.pl** - This tool is of particular note.
 This is my personal implementation of grep.
-It's slow, but it's designed for multi-line records and had pre-built record recognition for fasta files and sections of blast results.
+It's slow, but it's designed for multi-line records and has pre-built record recognition options for fasta files and sections of blast results.

 **carriage2newline.pl** - Fixes files that have weird combinations of carriage returns and newlines.